TimofeyEfimov/GenAI_FineTune_PGM/README.md

 # Fine-tuning Generative Models with Reinforcement Learning: Best-of-N Distillation

 This project focuses on fine-tuning generative models using reinforcement learning techniques.
 Specifically, it employs the Best-of-N distillation method to optimize generative outputs.
+The project is done as part of the couse PGM at CMU.

 ## Authors

+- **Tong Yang**
 - **Timofey Efimov**
-- **Tong Yang**

 ## Instructions